FrankJaco/homeassistant-wwino-addon/docs/index.md

 ## Voice Assistant AI Prompts:

+Setting up your Voice Assistant and AI/LLM in Home Assistant is beyond the scope of this document.
+The instructions below are relavent to all LLM's.

 To make YOUR voice assistant a sommelier, you need to add the role of a wine expert to its prompt.
 Add this to your current Voice Assistant/LLM prompt.
 Do edit it if required to meet your needs.

 ```